• Art magazine

 literature

 Dogs are frequent and welcome protagonists or companions in novels, stories or poems.
-You can drive the action forward, create a certain mood or reflect the character traits of people.
+You can drive the action forward, create a certain mood or the characteristics of mirrors people.

 Some famous literary dogs are Argos from the Odyssey, Lassie from Eric Knight's novel of the same name or Snoopy from Charles M. Schulz's comic.